sporelord/discord-bot/README.md

 slot_cost_increase - integer - increase price per each level(now using 1000 * 1.2 ** lvl formula, change line 558 if you want)

-claim_coins - integer - how much coins per claim
+claim_coins - integer - how much coins per fishing

-claim_interval - integer - claiming interval(in seconds)
+claim_interval - integer - fishing interval(in seconds)

+mine_interval - integer - mining interval(in seconds)

 How to change max slots limit if I already have a filled database?
 Use this SQL command: